we-bridge/symfony-admin/README.md

 Symfony Admin Edition
 ========================

+**Important** : the current master is known to not work please use the branch 2.5 to get a working version

 Welcome to the Symfony Admin Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new applications